 - Not contain (even partially) values from the XML tag

 To sum all this up - you can configure WooCommerce products import scenario in a very flexible way and import only the products you want to have in your shop, or those for which you specify dedicated settings (e.g. using a different price multiplier).
-Find more scenarios of WooCommerce products import in plugin's docs.
+Find more scenarios of WooCommerce products import in plugin's docs and watch the video.

-Visit our Demo and try the plugin, or purchase it and test it for 30 days.
+Visit our Demo to try the PRO version of the plugin, or purchase & test it for 30 days.